nasa/astrobot/README.md

 ## Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-##Authors
+## Authors
 <original authors>
 See also the list of contributors who participated in this project.

 ## License
 Copyright 2016-2017 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
-Licensed under the Apache License, Version 2.0
+Licensed under the Apache License, Version 2.0.
-Please see the <a href="https://github.com/nasa/astrobot/blob/master/license.md">license.md</a> file.
+Please see the <a href="https://github.com/nasa/astrobot/blob/master/license.md">license.md</a> license file.

 ## Acknowledgments
 Hat tip to anyone whose code was used => <text goes here>